 - The WRAC, which oversees the WRP, will review and select pre-proposals that best meet the program's goals.
 All applicants will be notified in writing of their pre-proposal status;

 - Applicants with pre-proposals that pass the initial screening will be invited to submit a complete proposal.
 The WRAC may ask some qualifying applicants to modify their proposals.
 Full proposal guidelines will be e-mailed to all qualifying applicants;

 - The full proposals will be distributed to independent peer reviewers for scientific review.
-The WRAC will make final selection and funding decisions based on how well the proposal meets the WRP's goals and peer reviews;
+The WRAC will make final selection and funding decisions based on how well the proposal meets the WRP's goals and upon the peer reviews;

 - Successful applicants will be required to enter into a grant agreement with Seattle City Light.

 Proposals will be accepted according to the schedule below.
 Please note that these dates may shift so check this website periodically:

 |Invitation for full proposals